 Norway CUGtech Høst 2016 Presentation

 I keep meaning to post this but never do.
-Here is a link to the PDF from my two sessions I gave for the awesome Norway Citrix User Group (CUG).
+Here is a link to the PDF from the two sessions I gave for the awesome Norway Citrix User Group (CUG).
 If you ever get invited to speak to this amazing group, do not turn down the offer.
-The group treats their guest speakers like royalty.
+The group treats its guest speakers like royalty.
 Even though most of the sessions are in Norwegian, most of us attend events like this for the networking (and for some of you, the alcohol).
 I was originally scheduled to deliver these two sessions at their spring event but United Airlines did their best to keep me away, and they won.
 The Norway CUG was generous enough to invite me to speak at their Fall event.
 This time United Airlines cooperated and I made it to Oslo.

 Side note: If you ever get a chance to go to Oslo or Norway, please go.
 The country, people, and food are wonderful.
-I believe the Norwegians speak better English than most Americans do.
+I believe Norwegians speak better English than most Americans do.
 The Norwegians I met on this trip and a previous trip were very polite and helpful.
 Everyone was helpful to this country boy who is not familiar with buses or trains or buying tickets for public transportation.

 I gave back-to-back sessions.
 The first was 10 Things in AD talk, updated for 2016, and then (re)Building Your Active Directory.
 The PDF is both slide decks combined.